yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

 ## **Procedure**

- - **Condition and Code** - FHIR provides example lists for both of these, need feedback on whether they are appropriate and achievable.
+ - **Category and Code** - FHIR provides example lists for both of these, need feedback on whether they are appropriate and achievable.

   - **Follow Up codes** - FHIR provides an example list, but it is quite short - need feedback on whether they are appropriate, (or sources of alternatives).